 Can You Eat Raw Mushrooms?
 You May Be Surprised By This Answer

+What do you like about eating mushrooms?
 First off, I don’t really understand why they have raw mushrooms at salad bars.
 It’s a strange concept to me.
 I’ve never personally enjoyed them this way, and ultimately, mushrooms shouldn’t be eaten raw.
 Mushrooms contain a compound known as chitin.

 Chitin is very hard—it’s found in lobster and mollusk shells— and 90% of people can’t break chitin down from a digestion standpoint.
-So when you’re eating raw mushrooms you are not accessing any of the nutritional or medicinal benefits that those mushrooms have to offer because of the inability to get beyond the chitin walls.
+So when you’re eating mushrooms raw you are not accessing any of the nutritional or medicinal benefits that those mushrooms have to offer because of the inability to get beyond the chitin walls.

 In the video I lined up a bunch of choice edible mushrooms that typically taste much better than the standard button mushroom when cooked.
-However, none of these mushrooms as good raw as they are cooked.
+However, none of these mushrooms are as good raw as they are cooked.
 However, none of these mushrooms are as good raw as they are cooked.

 Can you eat raw mushrooms?
 Taking a bite of lion’s mane, shiitake, and yellow oyster